-In order to promote a comprehensive understanding of Texas waterways, Texas Stream Team has developed several interconnected citizen scientist trainings that each incorporate different elements of water quality and stream health.
+In order to promote a comprehensive understanding of Texas waterways, Texas Stream Team has developed several interconnected community scientist trainings that each incorporate different elements of water quality and stream health.

-To learn more about the trainings that Texas Stream Team offers, please visit the Texas Stream Team Trainings and Programs webpage.
-This page includes a list of all Texas Stream Team trainings, as well as information on the training procedures, a general description of each training, and resources for citizen scientists looking to RSVP to an upcoming training.
+To learn more about the trainings that Texas Stream Team offers, visit the Trainings and Programs webpage.
+This page includes a list of all Texas Stream Team trainings and information on the training procedures, a general description of each training, and resources for community scientists looking to RSVP to an upcoming training.